Zeioth/heirline-components.nvim/README.md

 ## Roadmap
 * Cleanup utils → Delete functions that are not used in the code from `init.lua` and `buffer.lua`.
 * Refactor → Let's try to organize the code in a more semantically meaningful way.
+* Ensure all components are agnostic → Let's ensure there are no external dependencies left.
 * In the compiler.nvim component (which we may rebrand, or copy as overseer component), try to remove the condition that prevents overseer from displaying a error on new buffers.
 They might have fixed that.